-Though normally I think that being a historian is a thing I used to do, but old habits die hard.
-I’ve been reading about this for a year, and wanted to finally organize my notes and half-remembered quotes in one place.
-So Part II, if you’ll excuse the pun, really gets down in the weeds on the history of evening primroses in Yosemite.
+Though normally I think that being a historian is a thing I used to do, old habits die hard.
+I’ve been reading and speaking about this for years and wanted to finally organize my notes.
+So Part II really gets down in the weeds (bad pun, I know) on the history of evening primroses in Yosemite.
 But you can just look at the pictures and videos if that’s more your speed!

 What’s so exciting about watching a flower blossom?

-In the case of Oenothera elata, aka Hooker’s evening primrose, the yellow blossom that can be almost the size of the palm of your hand opens most of the way in just a few seconds.
-From start to finish it is only a couple of minutes.
-When people see video of an evening primrose opening, they usually think it’s a time-lapse.
-On the best nights at our house, it happens over 100 times in about 40 minutes (unfortunately, the deer wiped out the 2021 crop).
+In the case of Oenothera elata, aka Hooker’s evening primrose, the yellow blossom almost the size of the palm of your hand opens most of the way in just a few seconds.
+When people see video of it, they usually think it’s a time-lapse.
+On the best nights at our house, it happens over 100 times in about 40 minutes (unfortunately, the deer wiped out most of the 2021 crop).

 A few years ago, our friend Russ of Yosemite Hikes fame took this one-minute video in our yard.
 It will give you a sense of how fast the evening primrose opens.
-The is real time, not at all sped up:
+This real time, not at all sped up:

 This shorter video is a time-lapse that shows a five blossoms opening in 15 minutes and 17 seconds, compressed into about 12 seconds.

 At first, we thought this was just a strange thing that we got excited about.
 Over time we’ve seen young boys and teenage city girls and middle-aged men and others of all ages and interests get excited.
-And as our knowledge of Yosemite history grew, we learned that it was a major attraction over a century ago that visitors came to see in droves, that advanced the technical aspects of photography and motivated people to pay more attention to preserving the meadows of Yosemite.
+And as our knowledge of Yosemite history grew, we learned that it was a major Yosemite attraction over a century ago that advanced the technical aspects of photography and motivated people to pay more attention to preserving the meadows of Yosemite Valley.